 You also need to consider if your timing for when you take your insulin is off.
 If you have a low blood sugar within 30-60 minutes of your injection, your food might not have been sufficiently digested yet and will hit your bloodstream later.
-You can assess this by measuring your blood sugar frequently and experiment with taking your insulin a little later.
+You can assess this by measuring your blood sugar frequently and experimenting with taking your insulin a little later.

 Note: The carb ratios listed here are just examples.
 You can have ratios much higher or lower than 1:10.

 Things that influence your carb ratios

-Our bodies change over time and so does our eating and exercise patterns.
-And as your body and daily routine changes, you might find that your carb ratio(s) needs to be adjusted.
+Our bodies change over time and so do our eating and exercise patterns.
+And as your body and daily routine change, you might find that your carb ratio(s) needs to be adjusted.